dataplayer/CSCI3155Paper/Draft.md

     console.log(jane.describe()); // Person called Jane

 The constructor Person sets up a new instance of a person using "new".
 Any instances set up using this function share the prototype Person.prototype and can use functions the protype includes.
+This is the same way that inheritance works in classes in other languages, we just do not call anything a "class" in JS.

+>> This gets into something that Dr. R. and others call exemplars.
+I don't think we should get into that - it seems beyond the scope of this paper.
+However, I could certainly include that kind of information if we end up needing it.

 Concluson
 ---------